 Enka-Candler Tailgate Market Manager

 Heather is excited to have fulfilled a long-time dream to combine all her loves of the outdoors, conservation, ecology, gardening, farmsteading, local food justice, and children into one.
-Heather’s family moved back to the southeast in late 2018 and finds herself so happy to be a part of the forest school movement here in North Carolina.
 Fostering a constant sense of wonder, inquiry, support, and love in the environment is Heather’s outlook for her work together with the other teachers at Asheville Farmstead School, Enka-Candlert Tailgate Market, and the community.

 The Farm Dog